Clodomir Santos de Morais: Pre-exile: Bahía, São Paulo, Pernambuco

 De Morais (occasionally spelled Moraes) was born in Santa Maria da Vitória, Bahía State, Brazil.
-After elementary school and a short apprenticeship as tailor there, he moved, barely 15, to São Paulo where, to pay for his studies, he played the saxofone in a jazz band and clarinet in a symphonic orchestra, before becoming a conveyor belt operator at the São Paulo Ford plant making it to line supervisor after two years.
-While finishing his Secondary he also worked as part-time journalist.
+After elementary school and a short apprenticeship as a tailor there, he moved, barely 15, to São Paulo where to pay for his studies, he played the saxofone in a jazz band and clarinet in a symphonic orchestra, before becoming a conveyor belt operator at the São Paulo Ford plant making it to line supervisor after two years.
+While finishing his Secondary he also worked as a part-time journalist.
 It was while working at Ford that he became involved in trade unionism and political activism along with the painter Luis Enjorras Ventura, the educator Dario Lorenzo, the art critic Radha Abramo as well as the sociologist Fernando Henrique Cardoso (FHC), who later was to become president of the Republic.

 In 1950, aged 22, he moved to the Bahía State capital Salvador where he founded the weekly "Critica", the only opposition paper to the then governor Régis Pacheco.
-In 1951 he moved to Recife where, while studying law at the Federal University of Pernambuco, he worked as Associated Press reporter on several local dailies such as the Jornal do Comercio and for Radio Clube and Radio Olinda.
+In 1951 he moved to Recife where, while studying law at the Federal University of Pernambuco, he worked as an Associated Press reporter on several local dailies such as the Jornal do Comercio and for Radio Clube and Radio Olinda.
 Together with Francisco Julião, who became their president, he was co-founder of the Nordeste Peasant League movement in Pernambuco.
 The insights which gave rise to what was eventually to become the Organization Workshop were the unanticipated outcome of a clandestine meeting held by a large group of Peasant League middle managers in an ordinary townhouse, in Recife in 1954, to study Brazilian Agrarian Law, and which Clodomir de Morais attended.
 An evaluation conducted six months after that meeting found that participants had made remarkable contributions to their home communities, in some cases in marked contrast to previous behavior.
 Rather than improved knowledge of agrarian law (most of which had been forgotten), they had developed strong organizational skills. de Morais attributed this unexpected outcome to the fact that "the cramped conditions of the house, combined with the need for secrecy so as not to arouse the suspicion of the police, ... had imposed on the group a strict organizational discipline in terms of division and synchronization of all the tasks needed for such an event".
 This insight led Moraes to think about practical exercises where a shared resource base, activity, and the need for analytical thought would stimulate organizational consciousness.
 From the early 1960s onwards de Morais staged workshops of an experimental character among the Pernambuco Peasant Leagues.